CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 -	Name – The name for the assessment does not need to be unique
 -	Due Date – The due date is the desired date to complete the assessment
 -	Assessment Template – the Control Framework and Scoring Method that the assessment will use.
-CSAT Pro currently has the CIS Controls v7.1 with Simple Scoring available.
+CSAT Pro users can select between CIS Controls v7.1 with Simple Scoring and CIS Controls v8.0 with Simple Scoring.
 -	Implementation Group – when an Assessment Template to which Implementation Groups apply is selected, an Implementation Group will need to be selected as well.
 Implementation Groups apply to CIS Controls templates.